|or on PC via Steam or itch.io|

 |Plane with destination 'RD'|

-- The full version also has multiple airports to choose from, with altitude restrictions, and optional weather and radar delay settings.
+- The full version also has multiple airports to choose from, with altitude restrictions, and optional weather (wind and clouds) and radar delay settings.
+You can even add your own airport files.

 Frequently asked questions